 How much fish can women and children safely eat?

 Too much mercury can be harmful.
-The table below explains how many means per month women and children can eat, based on mercury concentration in fish.
+The table below explains how many means per month women and children can eat according the State of Alaska, based on mercury concentration in fish.
 A meal size is one six-ounce portion of fish for adults, or one three-ounce portion for children age 12 years and younger.
 Three ounces of fish is about the size of a deck of playing cards.